watson-developer-cloud/node-red-labs/basic_examples/alchemy_api_feature_extraction/README.md

 ![ScreenShot](images/fe_add_service_use.png)

 You will be prompted to Restage the application, click Restage.
 Wait till the you see "Your app is running"

+After your service instance is created, you will have access to your API key from the Alchemy service page.
+You will be dropped into the service page from the application overview page or dashboard.
+On the left side of the service page you will see a link for credentials.
+Click on this to see your newly generated key.

 Click on your App link